SlickChair/SlickChair/README.md

 Todo:
 -----

-- Make a page per paper with possibility to write review
+- Make a page per paper with possibility to write reviews
 - Add edit and comments to the paper pages
 - Email client for the chair with templates
 - Invitation mechanism for chairs, reviewers and subreviewers
-- Write a class for Settings access with default and description
+- Write a class for Settings access with default value
-- Email and events log
+- Paper biding and assignement
 - Good looking interface
-- Setup instructions (requires some testing to port to postgresql)
+- Setup instructions (requires some testing with postgresql)

+- Wrap all the chair actions into web pages (instead of manual queries)
+  - Logs for emails and events
+  - Add topics
+  - Delete papers, account, ...

 Out of scope:
 -------------